philipp-spiess/philipp-spiess/Engineering/Front-End/Modern Front-End Problems.md

   An interresting observation: Most applications could be able to resolve all the data needed for the initial page load on the server side based on the URL, params, and authentication tokens.
 - **Overfetching/underfetching:** A client should only ever get as many data as it needs to render.
 Anything more is not needed and everything less is not enough.
 - **Interaction delays**: If I interact with an item on the website, it should show an instant response.
-- **Layout shifts:** Once the first elements on a website are shown, you don't want to have them jump around.
+- **Layout shifting:** Once the first elements on a website are shown, you don't want to have them jump around.
 This only causes confusion to the user and results in a poor experience.
 - **Developer experience:** I think this term is often overused but the current way we write apps is definitely not the end game.
 We need constant improvements to the tooling because the cost of building is still way too high.
 - **Hydration:** When you have a server-rendered HTML page and it needs to become interactive ASAP.
 - **Reliability:** A meta-term that is all about _knowing_ if your app functions.
 There are many vectors this can be done, however easy mechanisms also have a weak correlation to actual user problems.